Want to kayak with your dog but don’t know where to start? You’ve come to the right place.

 Regardless of which approach you choose when training your furry friend, remember that not all dogs take to new situations as quickly as you might like.
 Patience is key here, as is positive reinforcement.
 So move slowly as you acclimate your pup to the kayaking world, and don’t forget to shower them with praise and treats.

 4. Practice Helpful Commands

-- Leave It – When you’re paddling, the last thing you want is for your dog to jump out of your kayak unexpectedly to chase birds or other distractions.
+- Leave It – When you’re paddling, the last thing you want is for your dog to jump out of your kayak unexpectedly to chase fish or other distractions.
 So it’s essential that your pup routinely listens to a ‘Leave it’ command whenever you’re on the water.

 - Out – Finally, you need a command that tells your dog when it’s safe to get out of your kayak at the end of your day of paddling.
-Something brief like ‘out’ is usually ideal because you want to ensure that your dog gets the message, even at a busy boat launch.
+Something brief like ‘out’ is usually ideal because you want to ensure that your dog gets the message, even at a busy location.

 5. Learn How to Launch and Exit a Kayak With Your Dog

 When your dog is comfortable with your paddling gear and kayaking-specific commands, it’s time to learn how to launch and exit your kayak.